juananpe/ikastenbot/README.md

     `mysql -u USER -p DATABASE < vendor/longman/telegram-bot/structure.sql`.
 4. Import `structure.sql` file with
     `mysql -u USER -p DATABASE < structure.sql`.
+5. Perform `Doctrine`'s migrations with
+    `vendor/bin/doctrine-migrations migrations:migrate`

+Regarding the database: the step \#3 imports Longman's `.sql` file and creates the base tables.
+The step \#4 imports the legacy database's additions plus the required rows for the bot to work with the legacy commands.
+Finally, the step
+\#5 loads the model of this application —`src/Entity`— into the database.

 ## For production
 1. Set [environment variables][2] that match the `.env.dist` file.
 2. Set an environment variable `TBGP_ENV` to any value.
 3. Point the web server to the `public/` directory of this project.
-4. Repeat steps from `3.` and `4.` from the previous section in the production server.
+4. Repeat steps `3.` to `5.` from the previous section in the production server.
 5. Generate Doctrine's proxy entities with `vendor/bin/doctriene orm:generate-proxies`.